machbase/machbase-mcp-server/Machbase_MCP_Sever/neo/operations/server-config.md

----
-title: Config file
+# Machbase Neo Config file
-type: docs
-weight: 11
----

 ## Create a new config file